skuperst/Fraud-Detection/README.md

 # Automatic Fraud Detection

-The project comprises three key components.
+The project comprises two main parts.
 First, it utilizes credit card transaction data provided by the European Central Bank to develop an XGBoost-based machine learning model for predicting fraudulent payments.
-Next, it retrieves real-time payment data via an API, enriches it with fraud predictions, and stores the results in a PostgreSQL database hosted on Google Cloud SQL.
+Second, it retrieves real-time payment data via an API, enriches it with fraud predictions, and stores the results in a PostgreSQL database hosted on Google Cloud SQL.
+Additionally, an alert email is triggered whenever a fraud detection occurs.
+The second part of the process is orchestrated using Airflow.

 ## Table of Contents
 1. [Overview](#overview)